 If you’re looking for the cheapest of the cheap apartments, you’ll be better off waiting until you get to Playa Del Carmen to go apartment hunting.

-That being said, the cheapest apartments available might not be ideal for digital nomads when it comes to things like work spaces and wifi.
+That being said, the cheapest apartments available might not be ideal for digital nomads when it comes to things like workspaces and wifi.

 Yes, there are fees involved, but often, being able to read reviews about an apartment before renting is well worth the small amount of extra money you’ll spend.

 When searching for apartments, you’ll want to make note of which season you’re heading to Playa in.
 During the months of December to February, prices start to rise because tourists from cold climates head south to escape the winter.

-Best cafes to work from in Playa Del Carmen
+Best Cafes to Work From in Playa Del Carmen

 If you want to escape the tourists (and loud groups taking a break from the heat), stick to cafes off the main stretch of 5th Avenue, where countless people go shopping.

-If you prefer the coworking scene, you’ll find that in Playa Del Carmen, too.
-Nest, a digital nomad favorite, is located right in the center of town.
-If you work odd hours, it might not be the best option (it’s open 9 AM to 10 PM Monday to Friday, closes at 5 PM on Saturday, and is closed completely on Sunday), but the atmosphere and location couldn’t be better.
+Nest Coworking, a digital nomad favorite, is located right in the center of town.
+If you work odd hours, it might not be the best option (it’s open 9 AM to 8 PM Monday to Friday, closes at 5 PM on Saturday, and is closed completely on Sunday), but the atmosphere and location couldn’t be better.

 How to Get Around Playa Del Carmen

 With colectivos, taxis, and coach buses serving Playa Del Carmen and the surrounding areas (and the rest of Mexico), you won’t have any trouble with transportation.

 If you’re staying for a while, consider renting or buying a bicycle, which is the chosen mode of transport for many Playa locals.

-Simply flag one down to get on (or go to the colectivo stand on Calle 2 Norte between Avenue 15 and 20), and get on the one going in the direction you need, either by asking the drivers, or looking at the main destinations written on each van’s windshield.
+Simply flag one down to get on (or go to the colectivo stand on Calle 2 Norte between Avenue 15 and 20), and get on the one going in the direction you need, either by asking the driver, or by looking at the main destinations written on each van’s windshield.

 To get off, keep an eye out for your destination (or follow Google Maps on your phone during the ride) and yell “stop” to the driver once you’re there.

 Rides are cheap, costing less than $2 USD for a full hour’s drive, so if you’re comfortable sharing a van (albeit a very sweaty one), this is the way to go.

 ADO runs routes all over the country, with trips between places like Mexico City and Oaxaca (a 7-8 hour journey) costing less than $30 USD.
 Not only that, the buses are clean, modern, and often include drinks and snacks.

 Easy Day Trips from Playa Del Carmen